Zinaaan/im-system/README.md

 # im-system
-Im system by integrating Netty and Spring-boot
+Instant Messaging system implemented by Netty and Spring-boot

 ## Process of checking friendship
 The request data: